XguihuaX/llm_project/README.md

 ![](doc/image/score.png)

-  5:Strategy design: Set a series of different parameters for the model's temperature [0.1, 0.4, 0.7] and prompts, selected the best model and summarized future improvement directions after manually annotating some data combined with ChatGPT-4.
+  5:Strategy design: Set a series of different parameters for the model's temperature [0.1, 0.4, 0.7] and prompts, select the best model, and summarize future improvement directions after manually annotating some data combined with ChatGPT-4.
 Due to limited computational resources, the         ablation experiment only selected the first 100 data entries, while other experiments selected data from the first 500 to 1000.

-    Parameter and model selection is as follows:
+    The parameter and model selection is as follows:

       model_list = ['gemma:2b','llama2',  'llama_tem_0.1', 'llama_tem_0.4', 'llama_tem_0.7']